sweing/TOTP-QR-Gen/README.md

 # TOTP-QR-Gen

-TOTPify is a Python-based project for generating Time-based One-Time Password (TOTP) QR codes and validating them via a web interface.
+TOTP-QR-Gen is a Python-based project for generating Time-based One-Time Password (TOTP) QR codes and validating them via a web interface.

 ## 🚀 Features
 - 🔑 **TOTP Generation & Validation** using `pyotp`